 After 90 minutes, turn off the boiler , and let the wort cool down.
 This is best done with an immersion wort cooler, a copper coil (which you can easy make yourself).

 When the wort is cooled down, transfer is to your fermentation vessel.
 From this moment onwards, you will have to be very careful for infection.
-So make sure your equipment is sterilised.
-And don’t do any unnecessary things with your wort.
+So make sure your equipment is always sterilised.
+And don't do any unnecessary manipulation with your wort.

-Before pitching the yeast, do you original gravity test, and adjust by adding water if necessary.
+Before pitching the yeast, do your original gravity test, and adjust by adding (sterilised) water if necessary.
 Sometimes you will have to add water because of too much evaporation during the boil.

 During fermentation we ought to be careful not to disturb it too much.
 Keep the lid on when the liquid is unprotected to air-born bacteria, so when the foam is not visible yet.
 But when it clearly starts fermenting keep the lid off because the yeast will need oxygen.